stacksmith/trivial-rfc-1123/README.md

 ### Return: string if stream is nil, nil otherwise.

+## License

+Parts are subject to "Edi Weitz" license, and the rest, BSD 3-clause license (very similar).
+The lowdown: credit copyright ownership, pack licenses and disclaimers with your code and distributables, and do not use the authors' names without permission for any unreasonable purpose.

 ## History

 The code started out in drakma and was shoehorned to be a standalone library for applications requiring minimal date parsing and printing.